KarthikMasi/MRI_3D_printing/README.md

 Hold 'alt' to select only visible region and add a small hole on the surface(preferrably on the bottom).
 Once your desired region is selected, press "delete".

 This is so that the resin has a way to drain for hollow models.
-Without a hole for draining resin, software on the printer builds a solid model instead of a hollow one
+Without a hole for draining resin, software on the printer builds a solid model instead of a hollow one..

+Email karthik.ramadass@vanderbilt.edu if you have any questions.